 2. - So if I can't just use Google and Wikipedia, where can I find the right sort of information?

-This short tutorial will introduce you to the database SCOPUS, but the search techniques we demonstrate here can also be used with many of the other databases which are available through the Library.
+The search technique can also be used with many of the of the other databases which are available via the library.

 Need help or advice about anything on this page?
 Contact the T&LS Team